Reception of asylum seekers

 With the Spread Law (effective Feb.
 1, 2024) and the enormous pressure on centers such as Ter Apel and Budel, the municipality itself has taken the initiative to find a location to create a shelter.

-For Son and Breugel, that means we are being asked to accommodate 119 people.
+For Son en Breugel, this means we are being asked to accommodate 70 people.

 From a human point of view, we must and want to contribute to the reception of people who have left their own country and are seeking protection in the Netherlands.
 The city council also asked us to actively seek opportunities to do so.
 See Motie noodopvang vluchtelingen pvdagl e.a. (sonenbreugel.nl).